 Which is better, radiant or lava rock?

-Depending on your application and use depends on which model will be better for you and your restaurant.
+Your application and use will tell you which model will be better for you and your restaurant.
 Lava rock char-broilers use ceramic stones, these rocks can hold flavors of the food you cook and can transfer it to other foods sometimes yielding better taste.
-However lava rock models require more cleaning than their counter part.
+However, lava rock models require more cleaning than their radiant counterpart.
 Radiant char-broilers use metal or cast iron radiants that evenly distribute heat generated by the burner and can be easier to clean since the radiants angle oil and grease away from the burner.

 Should I use electric or gas?